 The Arts District is the perfect weave of arts, culture, craft and creativity.
 It draws locals and visitors year-round with live performances, craft beers/spirits, a small food hall and market in unique and historic structures.
-Across King's Highway, the old pavilion is a lively new mixed-use destination that delivers thousands of daily visitors.
+Across King's Highway, the former Pavilion site is a lively new mixed-use destination that delivers thousands of daily visitors.